basithamid/100-days-of-code/log.md

 ### Day 8: Jan 8 2018, Monday

 **Today's Progress**: Revisiting HTML and CSS on freeCodeCamp and solved about a 100 challenges and wrote an api in flask.

+### Day 9 & 10: Jan 9,10 2018, Tuesday & Wednesday
+**Today's Progress**: Done upto the jQuery part on freeCodeCamp.org .. solved a couple of problems on hackerEarth..and wrote apis and used pymongo and pymysql for 2 separate projects using the apis.